AliakseiShparun/rsschool-cvv/cv.md

 Brief information about myself
 -----------------------------------
 I want to develop in a new field.
 Purposeful, diligent, teachable.
 I have no work experience in development, but I am a quick learner, and have a great desire to develop in this area.
-My e-mai adress

 Skills
 -----